Temp Mail Logo

 What this tool checks

-The risk score reflects how exposed a domain is to spoofing and impersonation.
-A domain with no SPF and no DMARC has no technical barrier preventing someone from sending convincing phishing emails to your customers or partners using your domain name.
-A domain with SPF p=reject, DMARC p=reject, and DKIM configured has the strongest available protection.
+The risk score reflects real-world spoofing exposure.
+A domain with no SPF record and no DMARC policy has no technical barrier preventing someone from sending convincing phishing emails to your customers or partners using your domain name.
+A domain with SPF -all, DMARC p=reject, and DKIM configured has the strongest available protection.
+Every major receiving mail server is instructed to reject unauthenticated messages claiming that domain as the sender.

 SPF